 A thin client computer works in much the same way as a standard computing device.
 The difference lies in where its resources come from.

 While a standard computing device will draw upon resources from its internal hard drive or another localized hard drive, the thin client will not.
-Instead, the thin client will draw resources from a centralized server elsewhere.
+Instead, the device will draw resources from a centralized server elsewhere.

 Each workstation can access a pre-approved set of applications and programs hosted via the central server.
 This restricts the usage of the terminal to specific tasks – keeping computing resources focused on core tasks.

 Via a thin client computer, users can quickly access applications and operations through their web browser.
-The thin client machine will handle data processing functions, but no applications and programs will be stored on the device itself.
+The device will handle data processing functions.
+But the device stores no applications or sensitive data.

 What are the benefits of a thin client?